-I started working at the Space Science Institute since late 2013.
-I am currently the PI on three NASA grants related to the atmosphere of Mars.
+I started working at the Space Science Institute in late 2013.
+I was the PI on three NASA grants related to the atmosphere of Mars.
 The first two were oriented towards research and dataset production.
-The last one of these involved developing a mission concept to fly a CubeSat-class satellite to the Red Planet, in order to monitor the onset and evolution of dust storms as well as water ice clouds from the vantage point of a Mars-stationary orbit (also called "areostationary orbit" as equivalent to "geostationary orbit" for the Earth).
+The last one of these involved developing a mission concept to fly a SmallSat-class satellite to the Red Planet, in order to monitor the weather from the vantage point of a Mars-stationary orbit (also called "areostationary" orbit, equivalent to a geostationary orbit for the Earth).
 In parallel with my research interests, throughout my career I also developed strong interests in education (both formal and informal), outreach, and entrepreneurship.